-- Try going regularly to the same place and listen to and watch the birds - get to know who's there.
-Get close up with a plant, a tree, or a bug, and take in all the details.
-You might download the iNaturalist app, which can help you identify species, and upload your discoveries to a national database.
+- Try going regularly to the same place and listen to and watch the birds — get to know who's there.
+Get close up with a plant, a tree or a bug, and take in all the details.
+You might download the iNaturalist app to help you identify species and upload your discoveries to a national database.

 - If you can't get outside, technology can facilitate your connection with nature, including virtual tours of national parks or any of the many live nature cams that are available online.